Damp and mould

 What if I need further help?

-If you are having problems with damp or excessive condensation in your home then you can contact the Private Sector Housing Team for further advice using the form below:
+If you are having problems with damp or excessive condensation in your home and the FAQS above haven't helped, then you can contact the Private Sector Housing Team for further advice using the form below:

 Need assistance with this service?